jameswilson/ckeditor_image2/README.md

     does nothing: the form must be submitted and edited again before you can access the Image2 popup; the Media module popup is no longer accesible.

-    We've had success with the following patches to Media module version 7.x-1.4 or greater:
+    We've had success with the following patches to version 7.x-1.4 or greater:

     * [Issue #2433083](https://www.drupal.org/node/2433083)
         Media - Wysiwyg token not converted if media-image is not first class.